 You may feel the need to talk to someone about your feelings and thoughts.
 But yet, you think that no one will understand you anyway, so it’s not worth the effort.
 Maybe those around you have a completely different personality and way of thinking.
 Or maybe you believe that they just don’t care.

 As a result, you feel alone and misunderstood.
-It gets more intense when you are with other people since true loneliness doesn’t come from being alone but from being unable to connect with others.
+It gets more intense when you are with other people and you feel like an alien in their company.
+True loneliness doesn’t come from being alone but from being unable to connect with others.

 You focus on the differences between you and people